cybermaggedon/gnucash-uk-vat/README.md

 I have included a sample file `accounts/accounts.gnucash` which contains some sample transactions and works with the default configuration.

-## Dummy service
+## Test VAT service

-There is a dummy VAT service, `dummy-vat-service` which has some VAT data (in `vat-data.json`) and (roughly) conforms to the VAT API.
-The VRN is `1234567890`.
+There is a test service which serves test data.
+(See `vat-data.json` in the source tree for an example.
+The test service (roughly) conforms to the HMRC VAT API.
+The VRN is `vat-data.json` is `1234567890`.

 You would run it thus:

 ```
-./dummy-vat-service
+./test-vat-service -d vat-data.json
 ```

-To invoke the dummy service, change the configuration file:
+To invoke the test service, change the configuration file:

 ```
 {